 Hierarchical file system

-A hierarchical file system is how drives, folders, and files are displayed on an operating system.
+A hierarchical file system is how drives, folders, files, and other storage devices are organized and displayed on an operating system.
 In a hierarchical file system, the drives, folders, and files are displayed in groups, which allows the user to see only the files they're interested in seeing.
-For example, in the picture the Windows directory (Windows\) folder hierarchy that contains the System32, Tasks, and Web folders.
+For example, the picture shows the Windows directory (Windows\) folder hierarchy containing the System32, Tasks, and Web folders.
 Each of these folders could have hundreds of their own files, but unless they are opened the files are not displayed.